 For the rest of us, we might call thinking about future problems being realistic.
 Focusing on problems and pitfalls can be debilitating when it stands in the way of action, but when anticipating challenges helps you plan for steering your project through normal and predictable hurdles, that’s just being proactive.
 This is the same reason that corporations beta test and theater companies run dress rehearsals—they want to know and adapt to likely difficulties so that they can tweak and shift.

-In our day-to-day lives, it’s not always possible to do a “soft open” or a dress rehearsal, but we can use our knowledge about our various personal and professional contexts to do a bit of brainstorming and if-then planning.
+In our day-to-day lives, it’s not always possible to do a soft opening or a dress rehearsal, but we can use our knowledge about our various personal and professional activities to do a bit of brainstorming and if-then planning.
 If-then planning is deceptively simple.
-Really the name says it all.
-To set yourself up, you simply list several realistic possibilities of obstacles you might encounter in the pursuit of your goal, and then you list the specific action you will take in response to each one of the obstacles.
+Really, the name says it all.
+You simply list several potential obstacles you might realistically encounter in the pursuit of your goal, and then you list the specific action you will take in response to each one of the obstacles.

 When we don’t anticipate problems, we’re making a key strategic planning error.
-Whether preparing for a big meeting in which you’ll be pitching, or thinking about how you’ll approach a family gathering with a notoriously difficult relative, research suggests that using if-then planning for likely problems that will arise makes it more likely that you’ll achieve desired outcomes.
+Whether preparing for a big meeting in which you’ll be pitching, or thinking about how you’ll approach a family gathering with a notoriously difficult relative, research suggests that using if-then planning for likely problems that will arise increases the odds you’ll achieve desired outcomes.
 As a study in the journal Motivation and Emotion suggests, this kind of planning helps people to “close the gap between wanting to attain a goal and actually attaining it.”

 Rather than passively receiving negative experiences relative to your goal, if-then planning allows you to remain the active agent in your story, one capable of regrouping and moving your plan ahead.